applebya/Weather-App/README.md

 # Weather App
-Exercise in AngularJS and c3js
+Technical challenge for Brili in AngularJS and C3js.
+I was later hired to build out their analytics module, which was a whole lot of fun!

 # Run
 1. `npm install`